aboutboy/reverse-ssh-server/README.md

 # reverse-ssh-server
-A simple revers ssh server
+A simple reverse ssh server is usually used to bypass firewall restrictions on open ports